Immunological memory: Innate immune memory

-Many invertebrates such as species of fresh water snails, copepod crustaceans, and tapeworms have been observed activating innate immune memory to instigate a more efficient immune response to second encounter with specific pathogens, despite missing an adaptive branch of the immune system.
+Many invertebrates such as species of freshwater snails, copepod crustaceans, and tapeworms have been observed activating innate immune memory to instigate a more efficient immune response to second encounter with specific pathogens, despite missing an adaptive branch of the immune system.
 RAG1-deficient mice without functional T and B cells were able to survive the administration of a lethal dose of Candida albicans when exposed previously to a much smaller amount, showing that vertebrates also retain this ability.
-Despite not having the ability to manufacture antibodies like the adaptive immune system, innate immune system has immune memory properties as well.
-Innate immune memory (trained immunity) is defined as a long-term functional reprogramming of innate immune cells evoked by exogenous or endogenous insults and leading to an altered response towards a second challenge after returning to a non-activated state.
+Despite not having the ability to manufacture antibodies like the adaptive immune system, the innate immune system has immune memory properties as well.
+Innate immune memory—trained immunity—is defined as a long-term functional reprogramming of innate immune cells evoked by exogenous or endogenous insults and leading to an altered response towards a second challenge after returning to a non-activated state.

-When innate immune cells receive an activation signal; for example, through recognition of PAMPs with PRRs, they start the expression of proinflammatory genes, initiate an inflammatory response, and undergo epigenetic reprogramming.
+When innate immune cells receive an activation signal, for example, through recognition of PAMPs with pattern recognition receptors (PRRs), they start the expression of proinflammatory genes, initiate an inflammatory response, and undergo epigenetic reprogramming.
 After the second stimulation, the transcription activation is faster and more robust.
-Immunological memory was reported in monocytes, macrophages, NK cells, ILC1, ILC2, and ILC3 cells.
+Immunological memory was reported in monocytes, macrophages, natural killer cells, and innate lymphoid cells 1, 2, and 3 cells.
 Concomitantly, some nonimmune cells, for example, epithelial stem cells on barrier tissues, or fibroblasts, change their epigenetic state and respond differently after priming insult.

 Mechanism of innate immune memory

 At the steady state, unstimulated cells have reduced biosynthetic activities and more condensed chromatin with reduced gene transcription.
 The interaction of exogenous PAMPs (β-glucan, muramyl peptide) or endogenous DAMPs (oxidized LDL, uric acid) with PRR initiates a cellular response.
-Triggered Intracellular signaling cascades lead to the upregulation of metabolic pathways such as glycolysis, Krebs cycle, and fatty acid metabolism.
+Triggered Intracellular signaling cascades lead to the upregulation of metabolic pathways such as glycolysis, the Krebs cycle, and fatty acid metabolism.
 An increase in metabolic activity provides cells with energy and building blocks, which are needed for the production of signaling molecules such as cytokines and chemokines.

-Signal transduction changes the epigenetic marks and increases chromatin accessibility, to allow binding of transcription factors and start transcription of genes connected with inflammation.
+Signal transduction changes the epigenetic marks and increases chromatin accessibility, to allow binding of transcription factors and the start of transcription of genes connected with inflammation.
 There is an interplay between metabolism and epigenetic changes because some metabolites such as fumarate and acetyl-CoA can activate or inhibit enzymes involved in chromatin remodeling.
 After the stimulus let up, there is no need for immune factors production, and their expression in immune cells is terminated.
 Several epigenetic modifications created during stimulation remain.
-Characteristic epigenetic rewiring in trained cells is the accumulation of H3K4me3 on immune genes promoters and the increase of H3k4me1 and H3K27ac on enhancers.
+Characteristic epigenetic rewiring in trained cells is the accumulation of H3K4me3 on immune gene promoters and the increase of H3K4me1 and H3K27ac on enhancers.
 Additionally, cellular metabolism does not return to the state before stimulation, and trained cells remain in a prepared state.
-This status can last from weeks to several months and can be transmitted into daughter cells.
+This status can last from weeks to several months and can be transmitted to daughter cells.
 Secondary stimulation induces a new response, which is faster and stronger.